martinring/thesis/src/3-Self-Verification.md

 | **weighted_avg** | $2^{545}$    | 43569     | 146642  | $> 24h$  |
 | **smart**        | $2^{9504}$   | 1421153   | 4761633 | $> 24h$  |
 | **multiplier**   | $2^{32}$     | 1177      | 6096    | $> 24h$  |

+{.headerColumn}

+So far, the proposed methodology has been illustrated by means of an intentionally rather limited example.
+Moving on from that, we have applied the idea of verification after deployment, and the proposed verification as described in [#sec:impl], to more sophisticated home automation controller in order to demonstrate its applicability.

+The home controller has been realized on top of a ZedBoard, which comprises an ARMv7 core running Linux to control a Xilinx FPGA, and which for the purposes of verification has been equipped with a lightweight SAT solver [@Bornebusch2017TowardsLS].
+The obtained results are summarized in this section.
+Furthermore, we also discuss possible ramifications which have to be considered when utilizing the proposed methodology in practice.

+### Evaluation

+The proposed methodology has been evaluated on a set of systems which are natural extensions of the light controller considered above to highly versatile home automation controllers as follows:

+**simple**

+: The simple light controller
+  with one light and one luminosity sensor (as considered in the running example).

+**average**

+: An extended version of the controller which includes up to 16 sensors to be connected and controls one actuator by averaging the values obtained by those sensors.
+Input and output are generic, i.e. we can control any kind of actuator and read from any kind of sensor as long as it gives us integer values.

+**weighted_avg**

+: A similar version with 32 sensors that allows to add a configurable weight to each sensor when computing the average.

+**smart**

+: A smart home controller, which allows up to 32 sensor inputs to be connected to up to 32 actuator outputs.
+Each input can be connected with each output, making the controller very versatile and resulting in a huge search space.
+The smart home controller can be used e.g. to control lights, heating and blinds for a number of rooms in an office setting.

+**multiplier**

+: A 16 bit multiplier component, used to apply the weights in *weighted_avg* and *smart*.
+Can be verified with a constant factor once the configuration is set.

+For all these systems, we have specified their intended behaviour in OCL, similar to the specification of the simple light controller in [#fig:ocl-spec], and have verified that the implementation satisfies this specification.

+[#tab:exp] lists the results.
+Column *System* gives the name of the considered system.
+The remaining columns summarize the results in two groups: the first group for verification according to the established verification flow (i.e. verifying all properties at design time) and the second group for the verification methodology proposed here (using the lightweight solver on the target system).
+For each group, we give the size of the search space (i.e. the number of possible solutions to be checked); the number of variables; the number of clauses of the resulting CNF; and the runtime (in seconds).
+The runtime is measured on systems which would typically be used for verification, so they are directly comparable: for the established verification flow, a compute server (Intel Xeon E3-1270 v3, eight cores, 16 GB memory) and, for the proposed verification flow, the ZedBoard (ARMv7, 1GB memory).

+The obtained results clearly show the benefits of the proposed approach.
+Typical embedded systems (as the ones considered here) allow for a huge variety of configurations.
+As shown in Table [#tab:exp], this results in a rather large search space and SAT instance for the verification, which takes a significant amount of time to solve (in some cases, the corresponding verification task could not be solved within the given time-limit of one day).
+In contrast, after deployment, configuration variables can be instantiated with their actual values, as discussed  in [#sec:gen_idea].
+This substantially reduces the search space and allows to solve the verification task even on the limited resources of an embedded system.

+Of course, the search space is only one complexity indicator: as the multiplier system shows, even a comparatively small search space may require a long time to be verified, because of its inherent complexity.
+However, the proposed verification flow reduces the runtime significantly in this example as well, and thus allows us to verify a system which was previously out of reach for established tools.

+### Practical Exploitation

+Our approach may be applied in various ways.
+In the following we illustrate a possible practical application to the design of a smart home controller as described above.

+Requirements and properties are established during design time, and checked with contemporary verification tools.
+Refinements are tracked and verified down to the electronic system level.
+All properties which cannot be automatically checked during design time are then collected.
+Some of these properties might be provable with interactive theorem provers.
+The effort has to be weighted up with the win here.
+Those properties which cannot be economically be proven are then prepared for self-verification using our approach.

+In the deployed system, a verification controller is constantly watching the values of the configuration variables and triggers a proof if a value change is requested.
+For example, if a light is connected to the smart home controller, the configuration is updated and the proofs have to be re-run.
+Since the system would now be in an unverified state, it will either stop operating or defer the value change until the proofs have successfully finished; this way, it continues operating with guaranteed safety.
+(If the risk is considered acceptable, the system might instantly change the value and continue to operate while the proofs are running.)

+This results in a transient state where the system is unverified for the time it takes to conduct the proof.
+There are three possible ways to cope with this.
+First, for acceptable risks, the system can just continue operating.
+Second, we can delay the change of the variable and ignore the connected light until correctness has been proven.
+Third, we can stop operation and only continue after the system is proven safe again.
+To avoid any of these situations the verification controller might use statistical observations for the prediction of future variable-states and verify them during idle-time.
+If any of these states occurs, the system can instantaneously continue operating with guaranteed safety.

+If a proof fails for the resulting configuration, the system informs the user about the failed proof.
+The user can disconnect the sensor again or try a different configuration until the proof succeeds and the change results in a safe state.
+This especially means that the system can still operate safely even though some functionality is missing.
+Furthermore, the manufacturer is informed about the failed configuration, and can use this information to take appropriate measures.

+### Discussion

+The results obtained by the conducted cases studies summarized above clearly show the promises of the proposed verification methodology.
+However, some obvious ramifications have to be discussed when evaluating the general applicability of this methodology.

+The proposed methodology obviously requires the embedded system to be equipped with on-board verification tools to conduct the verification tasks.
+Since the considered systems are substantially less powerful than usual desktop systems or verification servers, this requires lightweight but still efficient versions of those tools.
+Here, recent developments on lightweight methods [@Bornebusch2017TowardsLS] [@DBLP:series/lncs/BalintS16] as well as endeavours towards efficient hardware solvers [@DBLP:conf/dsd/IvanA13] [@dfki9553] provide promising platforms for this purpose.
+Besides, it should be noted that the proposed verification methodology yields an exponential reduction in the search space, so even less powerful verification tools might be able to cope.

+Our approach differs from *runtime verification*, which is concerned with "checking whether a *run* of a system under scrutiny satisfies or violates a given correctness property" [@Leucker:2009].
+The central notion of runtime verification is the trace (or run) of a system, and central questions are how to derive monitors checking a concrete run against an abstract specification.
+The logics employed are typically temporal or modal logics.
+In our work, we are not concerned with monitoring the system at all, we instead *specialize* given variables in an abstract specifications if they do not change often.